 The typical customer will use the service for sharing a home or small business Internet service or to connect with neighbors in next-door apartments or other residences within range of a WiFi signal, said Open Garden CEO Paul Hainsworth.

 At another level of use, ride-hailing services will be able to share connections between drivers and passengers.

 “Blockchain technology enables true peer-to-peer connectivity and transactions between people sharing their access and people paying for it,” Hainsworth told LinuxInsider.
 “We’re explicitly trying to create a decentralized model so that nobody is the middleman between these consumers and providers.”

 The Open Garden service uses FireChat — which has more than 5 million users and allows free messaging and full Internet connectivity — to help bootstrap the network.

-Open Garden currently is available as a beta app for Android.
-The company plans to release iOS, Mac and PC versions, as well as support for streaming set-top boxes, during 2018.
+Open Garden is currently available as a beta app for Android.
+The company plans to release iOS, Mac, and PC versions, as well as support for streaming set-top boxes, during 2018.

-Project Open Garden, an open source effort, will allow developers to build new applications and hardware around the service.
-Municipal WiFi services, stadiums, shopping malls, restaurants and others can use the service to monetize their existing capital expenditures.
+Project Open Garden, an open-source effort, will allow developers to build new applications and hardware around the service.
+Municipal WiFi services, stadiums, shopping malls, restaurants, and others can use the service to monetize their existing capital expenditures.